cerner/terra-core/packages/terra-collapsible-menu-view/docs/README.md

 # Terra Collapsible Menu View

 The collapsible menu view is a mechanism that can be used in toolbar scenarios where actionable items will be displayed face-up and flex based on the space available.
-Any items that can not fit in the available space will be rolled into a "..." menu.
+Any items that can not fit in the available space will be rolled into an ellipsis menu.

 CollapsibleMenuView.Item will flex between a button when displayed face-up and a Menu.Item when in a menu.
-An item can have an onClick action and/or contain menuItems that will be displayed in a menu when clicked (they will be displayed in a submenu if the item is rolled into the "..." menu)
+An item can have an onClick action and/or contain menuItems that will be displayed in a menu when clicked (they will be displayed in a submenu if the item is rolled into the ellipsis menu)

-CollapsibleMenuView.ToggleItem will flex between a checkbox with a label when displayed face-up and a selectable Menu.Item when in a menu.
+CollapsibleMenuView.Toggle will flex between a checkbox with a label when displayed face-up and a selectable Menu.Item when in a menu.

-CollapsibleMenuView.ItemGroup will flex between a button group when displayed face-up and a Menu.ItemGroup when rolled into the "..." menu.
+CollapsibleMenuView.ItemGroup will flex between a button group when displayed face-up and a Menu.ItemGroup when rolled into the ellipsis menu.
 A selectable ItemGroup will have toggle style selection.
-An Item group that is not slectable will have it's children roll into the "..." menu as non selectable Menu.Items.
+An Item group that is not slectable will have it's children roll into the ellipsis menu as non selectable Menu.Items.

 CollapsibleMenuView.Divider will flex between a vertical divider when displayed face-up and a Menu.Divider when in a menu.